Childhood Flu Vaccination

 - children aged 2 to 17 with long-term health conditions

 Who will give the children’s flu vaccination?

-Children in reception class and school years one, two, three and four will be offered their vaccination in school.
+Children in reception class and school years one, two, three, four and five will be offered their vaccination in school.

 Children at higher risk from flu